I’ve always had a love-hate relationship with La Roche Posay. It was never my favorite brand, but I always knew their products worked.

 It can be extremely beneficial, but it is unfortunately linked to initial dryness, irritation, peeling, and sensitivity, which usually lasts for a few weeks until your skin gets used to it.

-Make sure to use any retinoid but especially Adapalene in the evenings, followed by a good moisturizer and a high SPF in the morning.
+Make sure to use any retinoid, especially Adapalene in the evenings, followed by a good moisturizer and a high SPF in the morning.

 RELATED: Best Products for Cystic Acne.